ai-learning-tools/obsidian-spaced-repetition-ai/README.md

-# Obsidian Spaced Repetition AI Plugin (SRAI)
+# Spaced Repetition AI Plugin (SRAI)

-Obsidian Learn is a flashcard generation and review plugin in [Obsidian](https://obsidian.md).
+SRAI is a flashcard generation and review plugin in [Obsidian](https://obsidian.md).
 It uses spaced repetition and AI to help you remember your notes for the long-term.

 [🔗 Read the documentation](https://obsidian-spaced-repetition-ai.vercel.app/) | [Join our Discord](https://discord.gg/TRDrTESsK4)